JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ```

 - The alias rule also runs the tests after building them
-* There in fact is a shorthand for the above in dune: replace `executable` with `test` and it makes an executable with the above alias to run tests:
+* We in fact use shorthand for the above in dune: replace `executable` with `test` and it makes an executable with the above alias to run tests:

 ```scheme
 (test